VeNIT-Lab/aiopromql/README.md

 ## 🤝  Acknowledgments

-This project is used in the DECICE — [DEVICE-EDGE-CLOUD Intelligent Collaboration framEwork](https://www.decice.eu/) — aiming to bridge HPC cloud and edge orchestration.
+This Python package is developed by the [VeNIT Lab](https://venit.org/) and is utilized in the **[DECICE](https://www.decice.eu/)** — *DEVICE-EDGE-CLOUD Intelligent Collaboration framEwork* — which aims to bridge HPC cloud and edge orchestration.

-Special thanks to the [VeNIT Lab](https://venit.org/) and [other partners](https://www.decice.eu/consortium/) for their support and collaboration.
+We also acknowledge the collaboration with [other consortium partners](https://www.decice.eu/consortium/).

 ## 📄 License